 What is our standard overdraft practice?

 Standard overdraft practices that come with Bank of Hawaii accounts

 We may authorize and pay overdrafts for the following types of transactions.

 - Checks and other transactions made using your checking account number

 - Automatic bill payments

 We do not authorize and pay overdrafts for the following types of transaction unless preauthorized to do so using Debit Card Overdraft Coverage.
-For more information about this service, visit Debit Card Overdraft Coverage.
+For more information about this service, see the Debit Card Overdraft Coverage section below.

 - ATM transactions

 IMPORTANT: We pay overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
 If we do not authorize and pay an overdraft, your transaction will be declined.

 Fees that will be charged if Bank of Hawaii pays an overdraft